'Goodbye to life, you will be killed': how detained protesters are bullied in Belarus

 They did not take us away, they told others not to touch us.
 And then they ran up from behind, put them down quickly, hit me on the legs.
 They put their hands behind their heads and kicked them.
 The doctor tried to explain, shouted: "What are you doing, we cannot cope here, people are helping!"

 First they lifted us up, and then after a minute and a half they ran up again and beat us with truncheons.
 On the way to the paddy wagon, they beat me, in the paddy wagon they also beat me, shouted: "Oh, you are finished creatures."
-Were legs, hands, flew all over the body.
+Were legs, arms, flew all over the body.
 With us sat a man of about fifty, a disabled person of the second group.
 He asked for a pill, said that he felt bad.
 He was constantly beaten.

 When the big cell in the paddy wagon was full, they began to sort us into small ones - six people each.
-There was nothing to breathe, since the window is very small and one.
+There was nothing to breathe, since the window was very small and one.
 We sat in this smoke channel for an hour and a half.
 After that we were taken to Akrestsin Street.
 When we ran out, a corridor of police officers and riot policemen lined up.
 We ran to the fence - they beat us.
-They smiled and said: “Did you want a change?
+They smiled and said: “Did you want changes?
 There will be changes for you! "

 For an hour and a half we stood with our heads bowed on our knees in front of a concrete fence.
 There were stones, my knees are still blue.
 If someone was indignant, they beat him.
 One man shouted that he was an FSB officer.
 He was surrounded, given to the solar plexus, his men were kneaded with clubs for five.
 The reporter from Russia was beaten, he shouted to the point of horror.
 They beat me for any question.